kren-jhr/TriparcApplication/README.md

 ## Getting started

-To make testing easier, a Postman collection has been provided [here](https://github.com).
+To make testing easier, a Postman collection has been provided [here](Postman) with successful and failed responses.
+Get endpoints have been provided to help with testing the application.

+1. Clone the TriparcApplication repo
+2. Make sure Mongo is running on port 27017
+3. Run TriparcApplication
+4. Send the `POST Create Experience` request in Postman
+5. `id` will auto-populate in `GET Trip`

 ## Design callouts